The Free Black Women's Library Reading Challenge

 Engage with these live videos on Instagram by liking or commenting, and we will enter your name in a raffle to win a copy of the book featured in the video!

-Additionally, we are adding a copy of each featured book to both Emily Taylor Center for Women & Gender Equity's Toni Morrison Memorial Library and the Office of Multicultural Affairs Library.
+Additionally, we are adding a copy of each featured book to both Emily Taylor Center for Women & Gender Equity's Dr. Toni Morrison Memorial Library and the Office of Multicultural Affairs Library.

 TUESDAYS, 12 - 1 PM CST